lit/lit.dev/packages/lit-dev-content/site/docs/components/events.md

 ### Using standard or custom events { #standard-custom-events }

-Events can be dispatched either by constructing an `Event` instance or a `CustomEvent` instance.
+Events can be dispatched either by constructing an `Event` or a `CustomEvent`.
 Either is a reasonable approach.
 When using a `CustomEvent`, any event data is passed in the event's `detail` property.
 When using an `Event`, an event subclass can be made and custom API attached to it.

+See [Event](https://developer.mozilla.org/en-US/docs/Web/API/Event/Event) on MDN for details about constructing events.

 #### Firing a custom event: